 - Relocation and responsibility – Changes may occur if a parent of a minor child makes a request to move, or if a parental responsibility order must be modified.

-What do Must Prove to Change Your Divorce Settlement in Florida?
+What is Needed to Change Your Divorce Settlement in Florida?

 To modify your marital settlement agreement, you and your ex-spouse either need to agree to a change, or you’ll need to petition the court to make a change.
 When making its decision on any modification request, the court will always seek what’s in the best interest for your child.